Anyone exaggerating whiplash or other injuries to get compensation will be thrown out of court in a Government crackdown on dishonest claims.

 Rules will also restrict the ability of lawyers to settle claims without confirmation of the claimant’s injury.

-Whiplash injuries occur when tendons and ligaments in the neck are damaged by a sudden movement.
 A cursory look at Google reveals the prevalence of “compensation culture”.

 Searching “whiplash” throws up a clutch of compensation law firms.
 “Had a whiplash injury?
 Make a claim today,” urges one result.

 Incentives used by lawyers to encourage claims like cash or iPads will be banned.

 Chris Grayling, the Justice Secretary, said the average motor insurance premium has fallen by more than £100 in the past year thanks to Government measures.